Cannabis Employee Drug Testing: Nowadays, the buzzing word on every employer mind is “cannabis legalization”.

 The questions arising are numerous and answers sparse, especially for the workers operating safety equipment.
 Due to their sole responsibility to provide a safe and secure workplace, they don’t have the luxury of grey areas, despite the unexplored territory of legalized cannabis.

-As the question of Cannabis Employee Testing at the workplace still falters among the employers, below are some challenges chalked down to shed some light:
+As the question of Cannabis Employee Drug Testing at the workplace still falters among the employers, below are some challenges chalked down to shed some light:

 Is It Desirable – Or Easy – To Implement Anti-Drug Laws At Workplace